iandennismiller/calm/Readme.md

-# Calm: A peaceful user experience for Language Models
+# Calm: A peaceful user experience for Large Language Models

-Calm makes it easier to manage language models, prompts, parameters, and the rest.
+Calm makes it easier to manage large language models, templates, prompts, parameters, and the rest.

+Calm supports Apple Silicon out of the box.
+Windows and Linux are coming.

 Calm uses `llama-cpp-python`, which is itself a wrapper around `llama.cpp`.
-Calm supports Apple Silicon out of the box - but broader support is forthcoming.

 ## Install